pcan/reflec-ts/README.md

 ## Roadmap

 I'm defining the roadmap right now, the project will evolve to support full reflection capabilities and modularity.
 At the moment, there are some things that have to be completed soon:
-- Integration with the official test infrastructure: we want to create another `RunnerBase` subclass in order to write reflection tests.
 - Support for class expressions.
 - Support for other types (Union, Intersection, Literals, Tuples and so on)
-- Sample projects
+- Sample projects (currently in progress)

 ## Disclaimer